TestLink Tutorial

 • OpenOffice Calc

-Step 1: From the navigation bar, click on Test Reports option
+Step 1) From the navigation bar, click on the Test Reports option.

 Generating Test Reports

-Step 2: From the left side panel, select “Test Report” link
+Step 2) From the left side panel, select the “Test Report” link.

 Generating Test Reports

-Step 3: To generate a report follow the following steps
+Step 3) To generate a report, follow these steps.

-1. Mark and unmark the option you want to highlight in your test report
+1. Mark or unmark the options you want to highlight in your test report

 Generating Test Reports